 If you have high cortisol levels, there are things you can do to reduce them.
 Cortisol is a hormone that helps the body deal with stress and is usually highest in the morning and drops throughout the day.
 It’s not uncommon for people with high cortisol levels to also experience:

-- Depression, anxiety, and other mood problems are caused by low dopamine production due to low serotonin levels (low serotonin causes depression)
+- Depression, anxiety, and other mood problems are often due to low dopamine production.
+This happens because of low serotonin levels, which cause depression.

-High cortisol levels can significantly impact both physical and mental health.
-According to Health Line, symptoms can vary, but general signs of high cortisol levels include mood swings, weight gain, high blood pressure, digestive problems, and fatigue.
-Elevated cortisol levels can be caused by stress, adrenal gland problems, or medication.
+- High cortisol levels affect both physical and mental health.
+Symptoms include mood swings, weight gain, high blood pressure, digestive issues, and fatigue.
+Stress, adrenal gland issues, or medications can raise cortisol levels.

 Treatments for high cortisol levels